mesopelagique/Mystax/README.md

 {{/author}}
 ```

-You can pass the list of authors as collection
+You can pass the list of authors as collection/selection

 ```4d
 $result:=$parser.render(New object("title"; "The Talisman"; \